Authored by Qadar Khan

 What Does Research Say?

 Numerous studies have been conducted to investigate the beneficial effects of the oil for heart and to prevent or stop diseases associated with this super organ.
 As time advances, more and more studies are being conducted with new findings and opening new ways for further investigation.
-Here, I have referred to some of studies which are most relevant to the subject of this post.
+Here, I have referred to some of the studies which are most relevant to the subject of this post.

 1. Classic International Study